Azure/azure-cli-extensions/src/cli-translator/README.md

 ##### Translate a remote ARM template(uri) to Azure CLI scripts

-> The template.json and parameters.json used here are just samples, you can use your own instead.
+> The template.json and parameters.json used here are just samples, you can use your own ones instead.

 ```
 az cli-translator arm translate \